(Silence. Crickets chirping.)

 And there’s good news: We don’t need to.

 Budgeting is tedious and time-consuming.
-I’m a nerd, and even I think it’s arduous, so I can only imagine how “normal” people must feel.
+I’m a finance enthusiast, and even I think that budgeting is arduous, so I can only imagine how “normal” people must feel.

 We all know that we “should” budget.
 That doesn’t change anything.
 There are many things we “should” do.
 We “should” drive the speed limit.
 We “should” wear sunscreen every time we leave the house.
 We “should” floss our teeth daily.